n8maninger/renterc/README.md

 By default, contracts are formed for 1 week and 1 GiB of upload and download.
 Duration can be changed with the `--duration 1m` flag  and data can be changed with the `--data 10GiB` flag.
-Since renterd is still primarily for test and test data, small short duration contracts are preferable.
+Since renterd is still in development, it's recommended to only upload test data to small short duration contracts.

 ### Upload Data: